dynatrace-perfclinics/platform-engineering-demo/handson/handson2.md

 Now lets explore the GitLab repository a bit closer.
 There are a couple of interesting things

-**1: NAME of the Repository**

-The name of the repository ends in `-cd`.
-This is important as we have configured ArgoCD through a so called **ApplicationSet** to automatically watch out for GitLab repositories that end with `-cd`

 **2: ARGOCD folder with deployment CRDs**

 This folder contains all CRDs (Custom Resource Definitions) that ArgoCD will deploy/synchronize with K8s.
 To have a closer look: